KarlJasson/ocsgpatrolscheduler/README.md

 Using an Opportunistic Crime Security Game".
 A scheduling program and a simulation are developed for this study, which aims to utilize game theory as an aid in deploying patrol units.
 Patrols movement must be effective without creating predictable patterns.

 Technologies used:
-- Java
+- Java version 11
 - MASON (a Java-based Agent Simulation model)
 - Opportunistic Crime Security Game (OCSG) model
-- GIS data+
+- GIS data